 The Diocese of Derby takes safeguarding very seriously.
 All clergy are required to undergo required safeguarding training.
 Refusal to do so is a disciplinary offence.
 Currently all ordinands coming into the diocese are required, as prerequisite to ordination, to hold an enhanced DBS certificate and have completed the Basic Awareness (CO), Foundation and Leadership courses.
-As part of induction to the diocese on 'Being a Deacon Day' in May, curates are introduced to the Diocesan Safeguarding Advisor and in the course of the curacy, curates will be expected to complete the 'Responding to Domestic Abuse', 'Safer Recruitment' and 'Supervisor training' training.
+In the course of the curacy, curates will be expected to complete the 'Responding to Domestic Abuse', 'Safer Recruitment' and 'Supervisor training' training.
 All training is tracked by the Safeguarding team (curates are required to submit all certificates to the safeguarding team) and it is your responsibility that the training is kept up to date (usually every three years).